ideasonpurpose/gulp-tasks/packages/gulp-task-imagemin/README.md

 });
 ```

-Incremental builds may prevent new files from being processed.
-If the file's modification date is before the tasks's last-run timestamp, the new file will not be processed.
+Incremental builds may prevent newly added files from being processed.
+If the modification dates of the new files are before the task's last-run timestamp, the new files will not be processed.
 Either restart the watch or `touch` the files to be added.

 ### Plugins